 Speak with your doctor to determine if a video visit is right for you.
 Your doctor’s office should help schedule your upcoming video visit.
 If you do not have the phone number for your doctor’s office or if you are a new patient, please call 513-475-8000.

 If you already have a UC Health doctor, you can also request a video visit by logging on to your My UC Health (MyChart) account, selecting “appointments,” and then selecting “schedule an appointment.”
 When you book an appointment, your doctor’s office will provide you with advanced information on how you can prepare for your video visit.

-Once your video visit is scheduled with your provider, log in to your My UC Health (MyChart) account, and follow the steps outlined below or click here to download our step-by-step brochure with visual instructions.
+Once your video visit is scheduled with your provider, log in to your My UC Health (MyChart) account, and follow the steps outlined below.
+For visual instructions, view our patient video or our step-by-step guide.

 Choose one of two ways to log in using a device with an internet connection and a working camera and microphone.